Khatab09/united-jenkins-ci/README.md

 ## main-automation-project-united
- **In this project, we performed Web browser UI automation testing on the United airline’s Website that includes: smoke test, sanity test, and regression tests using Selenium Java.
-Testing some of the main functionalities of the website.
-We Inplemented the BDD framework with cucumber and TestNG, followeing the page object model**.
+ **In this project, i performed smoke test, sanity test, and regression tests using Selenium Java. i used BDD framework with cucumber and TestNG, followeing the page object model**.
- **In this project, we performed Web browser UI automation testing on the United airline’s Website that includes: smoke test, sanity test, and regression tests using Selenium Java.
-Testing some of the main functionalities of the website.
-We Implemented the BDD framework with cucumber and TestNG, following the page object model.**.
+ **In BDD frame work i have feature file which is where writing my test cases by using gherkin language ,its easy to understand for technical and non technical person **.
  <br />
  <br />
  Writing our test cases with Gerkin language in cucmber feature files increse the redability, and reusability.<br />